 We had implemented a great FileMaker project management solution that had been in use for years to track all the critical information associated with thousands of jobs in a large corporate IT environment.

 An IT executive decided to replace this FileMaker solution with something that he considered an “enterprise solution” backed by Microsoft SQL Server.
 (Sometimes this might be necessary, but in this case it was not.)
 Call me cynical, but many times major decisions are made on the golf course by buddies that want to help each other and do not have the technical knowledge required to make good decisions.

-Anyway, a new company was brought in with their project management solution and a team of developers that were tasked with customization, importing of data from the existing system, and implementation of the product including training, etc. I was interfacing directly with the new developers to assist with reproducing similar functionality as the original solution and to import the existing data when the developer threw up his hands and said “I hate FileMaker!”
-“Why?”
-I asked.
-“Because it does things we just can’t do.” was his answer.
-He was finding it very difficult to replicate functionality that is inherent to how FileMaker works as a client…functionality that puts power in the hands of users to find and work with data in ways that can take hundreds of hours to replicate in a pure web-based solution.
+A new company was brought in with their project management solution and a team of developers that were tasked with customization, importing of data from the existing system, and implementation of the product including training, etc. I was working directly with the new developers to assist with reproducing similar functionality as the original solution as well as to import the existing data.
+During one meeting a developer threw up his hands and said

+FileMaker solves many problems effectively and with elegance.
+Since FileMaker is a platform used to build totally customized software, the quality of the solution depends on the quality of the developers that build it.
 Knowing when to deploy FileMaker to solve a problem and take advantage of its capabilities is the key to winning.
 When it does fit, you’ll hear the end users and IT management say in unison “We LOVE FileMaker!“